Other Guides

 - Promote a testing-first mindset and encourage cross-functional collaboration between your teams with an emphasis on shared ownership of the product.

-- Invest in training and skill development focused on test automation, CI/CD, and other DevOps practices.
+- Invest in training and skill development focused on test automation, CI/CD, and other best practices in DevOps.

-- Choose tools that align with your organization’s needs and integrate seamlessly within your budget.
+- Choose DevOps tools that align with your organization’s needs and integrate seamlessly within your budget.

 - Start small with a feature or pilot project, then gradually scale across the entire product chain.
 This approach will give your team the flexibility and the time to learn and refine strategies.